 We can all see evidence of a local nature crisis too – fewer butterflies, less wildlife in our rivers.
 But solutions aren’t always as easy as they appear.
 Green energy projects are often fiercely opposed by those living closest to them; and much needed infrastructure can affect habitats.
 There are also important considerations for those working in polluting industries about how we manage the transition to a greener economy.

-I’ve also worked with the wonderful ‘Our Future’ project which started in Grimbsy, and is driven by a community determined that the green transition will not leave them behind, as other economic transitions have.
+I’ve also worked with the wonderful ‘Our Future’ project which started in Grimbsy, and is designed with the understanding that communities are at the heart of any successful green transition.
+Together they will ensure the green transition will not leave them behind, as other economic transitions have.

 You can read more about their work here.